OpenHexa, Bluesquare’s new Data Integration Platform

 OpenHexa offers an ideal environment for local universities, analytical units within Ministries of Health, Institutes of Public Health, National Statistical Institutes or international partners to implement a wide variety of data analysis, at national or sub-national level.

-As an example, let’s consider an epidemiologist who is interested in improving the national surveillance system for infectious diseases.
+As an example, let’s consider an epidemiologist who wants to improve the national surveillance system for infectious diseases.
 This system relies on weekly data collection on about 20 diseases collated at the district level.
-Each week, data is aggregated manually by a data manager in a provincial bureau and sent to the national surveillance team at the MOH.
+Each week, a data manager manually aggregates data and sends it to the national surveillance team at the MOH.
 Then analysts from the national surveillance team evaluate the data using Microsoft Excel and try to identify outbreaks.

 How can OpenHexa improve this workflow?